Important Safety Information

 Personal Protective Equipment

-Always wear safety glasses during set up, operation and maintenance of WAZER.
+Always wear safety glasses and non-slip footwear during setup, operation, and maintenance of WAZER.
+This includes non-operators within a 10-foot vicinity of WAZER.

-Hearing protection is highly recommended when operating WAZER for long periods of time.
+Hearing protection is required when operating WAZER for long periods of time.

-Gloves are highly recommended when handling Material.
+Wear gloves when handling material.
 Materials may have sharp edges immediately after cutting.

 Environment and Machine Location